Written by Ulla Jurviste and Marie Lecerf.

 When national legislation does not state exactly when the maternity leave is supposed to start, the earliest possible time was taken as the starting point.

-Download this infographic on ‘Maternity and paternity leave in the EU‘ in PDF.
+Read this infographic on ‘Maternity and paternity leave in the EU‘ in the Think Tank pages of the European Parliament.